andrebell/winproxy/README.rst

 * The winproxy view command was broken if
   * no overrides were set at all
   * less overrides were set, than should be shown at most
+* The override list may contain not only ';' separated proxies, but also ',' separated ones.
+This may even be mixed.
+Also, there may be whitespace in the Text.
+This all is now corrected for, i.e., setting override through the ProxySettings API will always normalize the string to ';' delimited proxies.

 0.2.0a1
 ~~~~~~~